Arcadia-Digital/superfeet-documentation/docs/technical-user-guide-v2.md

 shopify theme push --store superfeet-uk
 ```
 - **Pros:** Fast, reliable
-- **Cons:** Pushes entire theme, may overwrite store-specific changes
+- **Cons:** Pushes entire theme, may overwrite store-specific changes, doesn't handle SearchSpring bundle modifications

 **Recommended Approach:**
+- **Use Build System** when available (primary method for standard deployments)
-- Use Shopify CLI for new sections/snippets (shared code)
+- Use Shopify CLI for new sections/snippets (shared code) when build system unavailable
 - Use manual copy for store-specific templates
-- Use Matrixify for complete theme syncs (major updates)
+- Use Matrixify for complete theme syncs (major updates) when build system unavailable

+**Note:** When manually syncing themes, remember that `searchspring.bundle.js` needs to be configured differently for each store (US, UK, CA-EN, CA-FR).
+The build system handles this automatically.

 ### Store-Specific Considerations